 - 40% of business objectives fail due to inaccurate data.

-Think of it this way, if you can’t reach your prospects how can you convert them to leads?
+Think of it this way, if you can’t reach your prospects how can you convert them into leads?
 For a more in-depth guide to cleansing your contact database, check out this blog post: 5 Reasons to Cleanse Your Marketing Database.

 2. Establish a lead scoring system.